walmartlabs/concord-website/docs/getting-started/triggers.md

 ### GitHub Triggers

 Currently Concord supports two different implementations of `github` triggers:
 `version: 1` and `version: 2`.
-The latter has cleaner syntax and more straightforward to use in complex use cases like listening for multiple repositories.
+The latter has cleaner syntax and is more straightforward to use in complex use cases like listening for multiple repositories.